 The multiplier considerations we’ve discussed tie in directly to the way you play, i.e. to the way you construct your ranges.
 Keep in mind that this advice is probably more applicable at lower levels where there aren’t as many good players.

 If you’re playing $100 Spin and Go’s, the odds are you’ll encounter quite a few pros who will have the mindset similar to yours so don’t expect them just to throw away the tournaments.

 Ranges in small multiplier Spin and Go’s

-As mentioned, you can expect many players in small multiplier Spins to not really care about what happens.
+As mentioned, you can expect many players in small multiplier Spins to not really care about what happens and play random hands.
 This means two things: